Barn Staff:

 - If Lassie is telling us that Tommy fell down the well (again…)

-[You MUST have a Gmail account to access weekly schedules and lots of other documents that we share on Google Drive.]
-Before breakfast each morning, all Managers will meet for a 5 minute stand-up meeting to confirm staff assignments or last minute changes & additions.
-Immediately after breakfast, each manager then meets with her/his staff to confirm the day’s assignments.
+You MUST have a Gmail account to access weekly schedules and lots of other documents that we share on Google Drive.
+Before the 8:30 AM meeting each morning, all Managers will meet for a 5 minute stand-up meeting to confirm staff assignments or last minute changes & additions.
+At 8:30 AM, all staff working that day will meet outside of the kitchen back door for a stand-up meeting.
 If staff members are “loaned” to another manager, they will report to that manager for the remainder of the day or until told otherwise.
 That manager will report back to make sure that all loaned staff members preformed duties to the best of their ability (or otherwise).

-Your packing list – what to bring.
-Other basic information and critically important articles you must know before you arrive.
+Other basic information and important articles you should know before you arrive.